 by Tracy Freeman MD

-Tracy Freeman MD is a holistic medical physician at National Integrated Health Associates, NIHA, an integrative medicine and dental center serving Washington D.C., Maryland and Virginia.
-Her areaa of focus are Holistic Primary Care of adults and children, Autism, and Women's Health.
+Tracy Freeman MD is a holistic medical physician at National Integrated Health Associates, NIHA, an integrative medical and dental center serving Washington D.C., Maryland and Virginia.
+Her areaa of focus are Holistic Primary Care of adults and children, Autism and Women's Health.